 The shrimp molting process

 Molting is a natural and fascinating phenomenon which signals that a shrimp is growing in size.
 They will do so by literally leaving behind their old shell, or exoskeleton, while growing a brand new body.
-Sometimes, noticing a white line in your pet’s body simply signals that they are ready to mature and go through molting: they will start filling their old shell with water until it literally bursts breaking them free.
+Sometimes, noticing a white line in your pet’s body simply means that they are ready to mature and go through molting: they will start filling their old shell with water until it literally bursts breaking them free.
 In other cases, though, the ring is a sign that molding was unsuccessful.

 What is the white ring of death in shrimp

 The white ring of death is one of the most common and recognisable molting issue in freshwater shrimp.
 It is not a disease per se, but rather the visible symptom of other issues leading to a failed attempt at growing a new body.
 When molting problems occur, the shrimp’s exoskeleton (the outer, “old” body) may still break, but the shrimp will not manage to “break free” from its old shell and grow a new skin.
 What you see when you spot a white band of death is actually the exposed flesh of your shrimp.
 When this happens, they may be unable to swim or be barely able to move and feed.
 This is an extremely stressful and dangerous situation that will eventually lead to death within a couple of days.

 What causes the white ring of death